balcomiv/sample-blogs-and-tutorials/libs/misc/must-reads/README.md

 ### With directives

-- https://github.com/angulardart/angular/issues/846 (Change detection behaviour on direct input changes and high order components)
+- https://github.com/angulardart/angular/issues/846 (Change detection behavior on direct input changes and high order components)

 ### Debugging "Expression has changed after it was checked"